The 96% Problem

 All new DoD contracts require valid CMMC Level 2 certification

-Official Source →Critical Deadline: By 2026, defense contractors must achieve CMMC Level 2 certification to remain eligible for new DoD contracts.
-Currently, only ~4% of the 80,000+ suppliers in the Defense Industrial Base are fully compliant.
+Critical Deadline: By 2026, defense contractors must achieve CMMC Level 2 certification to remain eligible for new DoD contracts.
+Industry estimates suggest only ~4% of the 80,000+ suppliers in the Defense Industrial Base have achieved full readiness.

 What is CMMC Level 2?